AndrewHawes/techdegree-project-11/README.md

 4. This should open a new browser tab automatically, but if not, open your browser and go to [127.0.0.1:3000](http://127.0.0.1:3000) to use the app.

+5. You can create a normal user using the register screen, or you can create a superuser from the command line in the project directory. with
+    - `python manage.py createsuperuser`

+Dogs can be deleted by the user who added them or an admin.